piegope/doc/docs/en/rdm/mac/commands/administration/user-management/index.md

 Integrated security
 		</td>
 		<td>
 Specifies to use the Windows Integrated Authentication to authenticate to the data source.
 Applies only to SQL Server and {{ en.DVLS }}, depending on their configuration.
 When checked, an ellipsis button appears to allow you to browse for the user account in the directory.
-Consult [Integrated Security](/rdm/mac/commands/administration/user-management/integrated-security/) topic for more information.
+Consult [Integrated Security](/rdm/mac/commands/administration/user-management/integrated-security/) for more information.
 		</td>
 	</tr>
 	<tr>